 One of the best benefits of USAA membership is access to the Subscriber Savings Account (SSA).
 Since USAA is a member-owned organization, part of the company’s capital is held by members in the SSA.
 Members usually receive an annual distribution from their SSA, which is approved by the Board of Directors and announced and paid in December.
 On October 26, 2002 USAA sent a message reminding members to update the account where they want their distribution deposited.
 The deadline to update your account setting is December 1, 2022.

 The USAA Subscriber Savings Account distribution for 2022 was sent on December 13, 2022.
 Interestingly the distribution for me was about flat versus last year.
 The SSA allocation was announced in December, but the deposit was not made until January 27, 2023.
 You should have received a letter and account statement on that date.
 I found that the allocation amount was lower in 2022 than last year.
 I wonder if more extreme weather events due to global warming is driving higher claims and lower capital reserves?

 What is The USAA Subscriber Savings Account?

-The USAA Subscriber Savings Account is an account held by USAA in the member’s name where capital is held.
-Since USAA is a reciprocal company interinsurance exchange it cannot issue stock to raise capital, so it raises capital through other means such as through retained earnings.
-As a member-owned company a portion of USAA’s capital is held in each member’s Subscriber’s Account.
+The USAA Subscriber Savings Account is an account held by USAA in the member’s name where capital is held for several reasons (see below).
+Since USAA is a reciprocal company inter-insurance exchange it cannot issue stock to raise capital, so it raises capital through other means such as through retained earnings.
+As a member-owned company a portion of USAA’s capital is held in each member’s Subscriber Savings Account.
 The funds in these accounts held USAA to do the following: